 The differences. . .

-Technical writers and content writers do have common goals. such as strong writing skills, editorial and research skills.
+Technical and content writers have common goals, such as solid writing and editorial and research skills.
 However, what the roles create in terms of content are different.
 Technical writing requires more specific knowledge.
 The clue is in the title; we produce technical content.

-- Content writing can contain an author’s opinion, figures of style, and so on.
+- Content writing can contain an author’s opinion, figures of style, etc.

 - Finally, technical writers use a wide range of tools for writing, while Google Docs may be enough for content writing.